 While online courses offer convenience, they are fully as comprehensive as seated courses and create unique challenges for students and their families.
 Self-motivation, the ability to follow instructions, and basic computer skills are crucial for the successful distance learner.

 At VGCC, we strive to provide the highest quality instruction for all students, traditional and online.
-Through responsive support services, we insure that our online learners have all the tools needed to meet their educational goals and build a brighter future.
+Through responsive support services, we ensure that our online learners have all the tools needed to meet their educational goals and build a brighter future.

-Online Courses Options at VGCC
+Online Course & Program Options at VGCC

 The path to a college degree may be different for each student.
 Some students may want to take all of their classes in the traditional classroom, some may want to be fully online, and others may want a combination of the two.
-Regardless of which path may be right for you, VGCC can meet your needs with course options to fit your goals and objectives.
+Regardless of which path may be right for you, VGCC can meet your needs with a variety of course options to fit your goals and objectives.

 - Self-Motivation: You will need to log-in daily to your online classes to find information about assignments and to ask for help when needed.

-- Self-disciplined: Even though online classes are flexible and have no set meeting times, you will have weekly due dates.
+- Self-discipline: Even though online classes are flexible and have no set meeting times, you will have weekly due dates.
 You need to be able to meet these due dates and not get behind.